-The first thing one realises upon reading through the entries is how big a role the Cool stat is likely to play in many games.
+The first thing one realizes upon reading through the entries is how big a role the Cool stat is likely to play in many games.
 A large percentage of the monsters in the bestiary causes Fear in creatures below 10 feet (i.e you).
-If you fail a Fear check (i.e Cool test) when confronting such a creature you are paralysed with fear for the rest of the round, repeat until you succeed.
-Any creature over 10 feet high causes fear, as do many if not all of the most formidable monsters.
+If you fail a Fear check (i.e Cool test) when confronting such a creature you are paralyzed with fear for the rest of the round, repeat until you succeed.
+Any creature over 10 feet high causes Fear, as do many if not all of the most formidable monsters.
 You can be an absolute stone-cold slayer of men but if your cool score is low you will whimper in the face of these horrors.
 Nice.

 The Bestiary is divided into several sections.
 The Humanoid section covers the more well-known varieties of orcs, goblins, ogres, trolls, giants and orcs that we all know and love, as well as your humans, elves, dwarves and halflings.
 I like the way the game uses short descriptive passages to give some identity to these well-worn tropes of the fantasy roleplaying genre.
 Goblins are cowardly and sadistic murderers.
 Ogres are stupid and obsessed with eating.
 Giants were once the dominant species within the old world but have been driven back and have degenerated into stupid, clumsy alcoholic savages.
-Trolls are even more stupid and have stomach acid so potent cutting one open can ruin your armour and cause you vicious injuries.
+Trolls are even more stupid and have stomach acid so potent cutting one open can ruin your armor and cause crippling injuries.
 Orcs are constantly infighting, the most powerful of them being the Black Orcs, the end-product of a centuries long process of darwinian cannibalism.
-Even the Lizardmen and their Troglodyte servants make an appearance, virtually indistinguishable from their DnDic Counterparts.
+Even the Lizardmen and their Troglodyte servants make an appearance, virtually indistinguishable from their DnDish Counterparts.

-The descriptions of these various beasties are okay, and each is perfectly suitable for use in a fantasy game of heroic adventure and grim peril, though nothing really stands out.
-I like the existence of the Zoat, strange reptillian centaur creatures with druidic powers that live and protect forests, rumoured to be the oldest race in the world.
-They would vanish from the canon soon.
-Many of the greek mythology-derived monstrosities are blamed on the mutating influence of Chaos, but this feels kind of tacked on.
+The descriptions of these various beasties are okay, and each is perfectly suitable for use in a fantasy game of heroic adventure and grim peril, though nothing really stands out with one exception.
+The Zoat, a strange reptillian centaur creatures with druidic powers that lives and protects forests, rumoured to be the oldest race in the world is pretty cool.
+Unfortunately they would soon vanish from the canon.
+Many of the greek mythology-derived monstrosities are blamed on the mutating influence of Chaos, but this feels like a cop-out information.

-Elementals make their appearance and if you encounter one on the wrong side of the battlefield you are fucked.
-They can use an elementalist spell per round at no point cost and while damaging them causes them to lose potency, anyone who stands against one of these mindless agents of elemental beatdown is going to get his shit ruined.
+Elementals make their appearance and if you encounter one on the wrong side of the battlefield You Are Fucked.
+They can use an Elementalist spell per round at no point cost and while damaging them causes them to lose potency, anyone who stands against one of these mindless agents of elemental beatdown is going to get his shit ruined.

-The Demons section is kind of dissapointing, but there are some new contenders.
+The Demons section is disappointing but there are some new contenders.
 Next to the, ahem, unstoppable Baalruhk (gee whiz), most demons are only described per category and in very general terms, with further details being forthcoming in later supplements.
 Fuck you Hogshead!
-We are dripfed some nice unique demons.
+We are eventually dripfed some nice unique demons.
 The hideous Mabrothrax, a walking anthrax epidemic with 10 attacks per round, 59 wounds and it causes THE BLACK PLAGUE if you come within 10 feet of it.
 The Mardagg, essentially the Grim Reaper beholden to the Blood God.
 And curiously, a single servant of the powers of law, the Vydiagg, an avatar of life created by the powers of Life that has a 10% chance of appearing if anyone summons the Mardagg.
-Demons are terrifying and horrifically powerful and will require large amounts of soft, warm, disposable bodies between themselves and even high level characters to ever take on succesfully.
+Demons are terrifying and horrifically powerful and will require large amounts of soft, warm, disposable bodies between themselves and even high level characters to ever take on without a TPK.

-It is perfectly fine, and some of the unique creatures are kind of neat, but overall there is little to set this bestiary apart from other fantasy games, most notably DnD.
-Later editions of the game, as well as future supplements, would serve to flesh out the Old World a bit more so as to differentiate it from the fairly generic fantasy collective unconscious from which all fantasy games are spun.
-The Humanoid section is definetely the strongest section of the book I should say, and insight into the behaviour of these various lumpy monstrosities is given in but a few sentences, as god intended.
+It is perfectly fine, and some of the unique creatures are kind of neat, but overall there is little to set this Bestiary apart from other fantasy games, most notably DnD.
+Later editions of the game, as well as future supplements, would flesh out the Old World more so as to differentiate it from the generic fantasy collective unconscious from which all fantasy games are spun.
+The Humanoid section is definitely the strongest section of the book I should say, and insight into the behavior of these various lumpy monstrosities is given in but a few sentences, as god intended.